qooxdoo/qooxdoo/documentation/manual/source/pages/layout/flow.rst

     This layout manager is available since qooxdoo 0.8.3.

 A basic layout, which supports positioning of child widgets in a 'flowing' manner, starting at the container's top/left position, placing children left to right (like a HBox) until the there's no remaining room for the next child.
-When out of room on the current line of elements, a new line is started, cleared below the tallest child of the preceeding line -- a bit like using 'float' in CSS, except that a new line wraps all the way back to the left.
+When out of room on the current line of elements, a new line is started, cleared below the tallest child of the preceding line -- a bit like using 'float' in CSS, except that a new line wraps all the way back to the left.

 .. _pages/layout/flow#preview_image: